 In 1967, psychiatrists Thomas Holmes and Richard Rahe decided to study whether or not stress contributes to illness.
 They surveyed more than 5,000 medical patients and asked them to say whether they had experience any of a series of 43 life events in the previous two years.

 Each event, called a Life Change Unit (LCU), had a different "weight" for stress.
 The more events the patient added up, the higher the score.
 The higher the score, and the larger the weight of each event, the more likely the patient was to become ill.

-To score your stress levels, simply check the box in the right hand column next to all the events that have happened to you in the last year.
-Your score will automatically update.
+To score your stress levels, simply select Yes or No for each of the events in the Statements column that have happened to you in the last year.
+Then click Calculate My Total.

 This scale must not be used in any way to cause harm to an individual's professional career.